 The key to using empathy is giving others feedback on what they are feeling and why.
 It sends a signal that we understand, we are interested, that we care.
 Ask others how they feel; inquire and be curious; put yourself in their shoes.
 This requires paying attention to others – to really listen.

 Of course these skills do not come naturally to everyone.
 In our trainings on Emotional Intelligence people often comment on how strange it feels when they take part in an exercise using empathy.
 It feels physically ‘wrong’ and has a visceral element.
 Why?
 Because they are not used to doing it.
 But the good news is that with training, by practicing the right habits, we can all develop our empathy.

 So what is the next step for your organisation?

 Why not take a leaf out of one of the largest companies in the world – Google?
 Developing empathy was a key element in their internal business and personal development programme ‘Search Inside Yourself’.
 Based on emotional intelligence and mindfulness the programme was rooted in Google’s business needs by developing ‘stellar work performance, outstanding leadership, and the ability to create the conditions for happiness’8.
 A recipe for success with an empathic approach and one that perhaps you can consider with our support.

 About The Author

 Eddie McDonald is the Managing Director of Beckinridge, an EQ-i 2.0 (Emotional Intelligence Inventory) Accredited Assessor, a Mental Toughness (MTQ48) Licensed Practitioner and a British School of Meditation Qualified Meditation Teacher.
-He has over 30 years experience in Training & Development.
+His early career was in software engineering and now has over 30 years experience in Training & Development.
 He is a multi-instrumentalist, keeps a tidy kitchen when cooking and his current favourite colour is green.